 - Economy and world ranking – World’s fourth largest economy and largest in the European Union (EU), GDP €3.7 trillion

-- Leading sectors – Car manufacture, mechanical and plant engineering,
+- Leading sectors – Car manufacture, mechanical and plant engineering, consumer and service, energy and environmental technology, and electronics and IT

 - Main exports – Machinery including computers, vehicles, electrical machinery and equipment, pharmaceuticals, optical and medical apparatus, plastics, aircraft and spacecraft